Silos are death to fundraising relationships

 Here’s where these conflicts may be lurking:

-1. Between fundraising and finance
+1. Relationships between fundraising and finance

 Has this happened to you?
 It happened to me once.
 The person in charge of finance didn’t play well with others.
 He refused to share budgets with the development department.